Beliavsky/Fortran-code-on-GitHub/README.md

 [Fortran Template Library (FTL)](https://github.com/SCM-NV/ftl): generic containers, versatile algorithms, easy string manipulation, and more

+[Fortran Template Library (FTL)](https://github.com/ffadrique/FTL): object oriented implementation of generic containers similar to the C++ STL (Standard Template Library), by Fran Martinez Fadrique.
+Not all elements present in STL are implemented in FTL, yet the documentation in http://www.cplusplus.com/reference/stl/ can be used as generic conceptual reference.

 [Fortran User Defined Exceptions Handler (ForEx)](https://github.com/victorsndvg/ForEx): Fortran 2003 project taking advantage of the C preprocessor capabilities in order to emulate exception handling, by victorsndvg

 [FortranUtilities](https://github.com/ecasglez/FortranUtilities): functions for strings, numbers, precision, statistics and files, by Emilio Castro